 He added that 20 percent of residents in 2016 moved out because of poor staff performance and assistance.
 Further, among the reasons that residents renew is customer service quality and quality of maintenance services, according to a 2017 SatisFacts resident satisfaction survey.

-Maintenance can make a difference.
+Maintenance driven by facilities management software can make a difference.

 “Studies show it’s more important how we fix it than just the fact that we fixed it,” Rhodes said.